Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

       - author affiliations
       - a date representing when the workflow vignette has been modified

 * The first section should have some versioning information.
-The following should be included to represent the versions of R, Bioconductor and the package:
+The  R version, Bioconductor version, and package version should be visible.
+  The following is an example of how this could be achieved:

 	```
 	<p>